Skip to content

 The Blue Racer Snake is a fascinating member of Michigan’s snake scene.
 Known for their incredible speed and agility, these snakes can reach up to 10 miles per hour!

-With their vibrant blue coloration and slender bodies, they are truly a sight to behold.
-Blue Racers can be found in various habitats, including open fields and meadows.
+With their vibrant blue coloration and slender bodies, blue racers are truly a sight to behold.
+They can be found in various habitats, including open fields and meadows.

 These non-venomous snakes are important in controlling rodent populations, making them valuable contributors to Michigan’s ecosystem.